assetgraph/assetgraph/README.md

 applications.
 It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.

+If you just want to get started with the basics, read [Peter Müller - Getting started with Assetgraph](http://mntr.dk/2014/getting-started-with-assetgraph/).

 If you are looking for a prepackaged build system take a look at <a href="https://github.com/One-com/assetgraph-builder">Assetgraph-builder</a>.